I love animation and going over the history of iconic animated series.

 However, the television market was rapidly changing, and unlike those experimental days that gave birth to Crusader Rabbit, cartoons made for television were steadily gaining traction.
 In 1957, the same year of that court ruling, William Hanna (who took what he learned from the brief time on the failed Crusader Rabbit revival) and Joseph Barbera created Ruff & Reddy, and the following year Huckleberry Hound, both of which had cemented a place in television for animation.
 Networks and syndicators were now looking anywhere they could for up-and-coming animation studios to produce programs for television.

 Without his original star, Jay Ward scrambled to come up with a new series as soon as possible.
-However, Alex Anderson was busy working his own advertising business, and was not eager to return to animation like Ward.
+However, Alex Anderson was busy working his own advertising business and was not eager to return to animation like Ward.
 To help bring the series further to life, Jay Ward began looking for a new partner for this new series; After speaking with Jerry Fairbanks, who had helped produce Crusader Rabbit, Ward was eventually pointed in the direction of Bill Scott, a theatrical short writer who had worked on several Looney Tunes shorts and UPA’s Gerald McBoing-Boing.
 Together with writer Charlie Shows, the three started developing a series that would’ve been called Phineas T. Phox, Adventurer, about a detective agency run by a Sam Spade-esque fox and his bumbling bear assistant.
 While half a dozen scripts were produced, there were initial difficulties between the men, leading to Ward walking out and the project being shut down.

-This was when Jay Ward decided to rework his Frostbite Falls Review pitch into something new, something that might catch more interest.
+This was when Jay Ward decided to rework his Frostbite Falls review pitch into something new, something that might catch more interest.
 Gone were most of the cast and the television station angle, but Rocky the Flying Squirrel and Bullwinkle Moose were kept, albeit some minor retooling.
 Six months after the failure of “Phineas Phox”, Ward called up Scott, asking him if he’d be interested in writing an adventure script about a moose and a squirrel.
 Scott, not one to turn down a job offer, accepted.
 In many ways, Bill Scott is credited as the soul of Rocky and Bullwinkle; while it was Jay Ward who created the characters and designed the confident short/bumbling tall pairing which he originated from Crusader Rabbit, it was Bill Scott who really brought the series to life with his unique comedic style, mixing satire and puns in a way that hadn’t been seen in television cartoons to that point.

 The Squirrel, the Moose, and the Spies

-Rocky was somewhat inspired by Mighty Mouse, a series about a Superman-esque mouse which Jay Ward’s former partner Alex Anderson had worked on while at the Terrytoons Studio.
+Rocky was somewhat inspired by Mighty Mouse, a series about a Superman-esque mouse that Jay Ward’s former partner Alex Anderson had worked on while at the Terrytoons Studio.
 Whereas Mighty Mouse shared Superman’s same style of flight without any means of propulsion, Rocky was a flying squirrel, initially intended to have artificial wings (as flying squirrels don’t actually fly).
 One of the major things that Ward retooled was removing these artificial wings, giving Rocky the ability to fly without assistance, just like Mighty Mouse.
 While fearless and intelligent, Rocky was also gullible, easily fooled by disguises.

 Bullwinkle came from a dream Anderson had one night, about bringing a large goofy moose who could do card tricks to a poker party.
 The name Bullwinkle was borrowed from a local car salesman named Clarence Bullwinkel; Ward and Anderson agreed that “Bullwinkel” sounded like a funny name, so with the spelling slightly changed, they had their moose named.
 Just as his name was funny, Bullwinkle was the comic relief of the duo, often clueless and always getting himself and his friend into mishaps.